 ^wL, and so on.

-I have much more to say about tabs but I’m running low on space so you’ll have to come to the training for more.
-In place of that, here’s a fun prank:
+I have much more to say about tabs but I'm running low on space so here's a fun prank:

 noremap <Up> <Down> noremap <Down> <Up> noremap <Left> <Right> noremap <Right> <Left>